Do you really lock the ballot drop boxes using red zip ties?

 This is not correct.
 With the move to a statewide voter registration system we can track changes to voter registration across all Washington counties in real-time.
 If a voter tried to do this, the second county would see that a ballot had already been returned.

-How do I know if my ballot has been accepted?
+How do I know if my ballot has been received and accepted?

 Voters can login to the VoteWA voter portal at: https://votewa.gov/ to track the status of their ballots.